DavidLarge/astro-dg/src/content/posts/machina.md

 "You can't just claim to have God in your basement," the fire warden said.

 "I'm not claiming anything," Eli replied.
 "He's right there.
-Ask him yourself."
+Ask Him yourself."

 But when officials were present, the machine stayed silent.